 |Modes of Transport to and fro Charles de Gaulle International Airport with Starting and Drop Points|

 |RER B (blue) city train Terminal 2 – Gare du Nord|

 |Roissy Bus All terminals – Paris Opera House|

 |Local Paris bus Routes 350 / 351 Airport Bus Depot – Gare De L’est / Place De La Nation|

 Paris has an excellent and relatively inexpensive public transport system.
-It is one of the world’s safest and efficient systems.
+It is one of the world’s safest and most efficient systems.
 When you are traveling to Paris on a tight budget, public transport can be a fantastic option.
 You can easily find a city sightseeing and public transport map at the airport, bus station, or any of the metro stations and follow the routes.

 Paris is divided into 5 zones that are divided in circles with the Louvre Museum at the center.
-Zones 1-3 cover central Paris and the close suburbs while zones 4 and 5 cover the distant destinations.
+Zones 1-3 cover central Paris and the close suburbs while zones 4 and 5 covers the distant destinations.
 Below are the four major modes of internal transport in Paris.